ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

     context.Students.Where(t => t.Id == studentId);
 ```

-This now looks like the initial resolvers that we write to fetch all students.
+This now looks like the initial resolvers that we wrote to fetch all students.
 We predefined the where clause and we added a new middleware called `UseFirstOrDefault`.
 The `UseFirstOrDefault` middleware will rewrite the result type for the GraphQL schema from `[Student]` to `Student` and ensure the we will only fetch a single entity from the database.

-`UseFirstOrDefault` or default from a semantics perspective aligns to `FirstOrDefaultAsync`. _Hot Chocolate_ also provides you with a `UseSingleOrDefault` middleware that will produce a GraphQL field error whenever there is more than one result.
+`UseFirstOrDefault` from a semantics perspective aligns to `FirstOrDefaultAsync` provided by the _Entity Framework_. _Hot Chocolate_ also provides you with a `UseSingleOrDefault` middleware that will produce a GraphQL field error whenever there is more than one result.

 ## Conclusion and Outlook

 _Hot Chocolate_ has a powerful execution model that allows to natively integrate with data sources of any kind.

 The middleware that we showed you here like `UseSelection` or `UseFiltering` etc. do not only work with _Entity Framework_ but also support other providers that support `IQueryable<T>` to express database queries.

 But even if you want to support native SQL without `IQueryable<T>` it is super simple to inherit from our query rewriter base classes and and add this translation.